NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/ARinSlicer/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Learn what can be done in AR using 3D Slicer
+1. Learn what can be done in AR using 3D Slicer.
-2. Explore possible paths to integrate AR in 3D Slicer in the future
+2. Explore possible paths to integrate AR in 3D Slicer in the future.
+3. Study if we can receive transformations in Unity from Slicer, so that we can transfer navigation information between the two softwares.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Integration of OpenXR (or whatever framework) in SlicerVR, so that we can merge AR + VR.
+1. Develop a new Slicer extension called SlicerAR that streams AR directly to HoloLens 2.

 ## Progress and Next Steps